What makes us different?

 Being part of a global team working across 79 countries and territories means we can also draw on the 400 other scientists employed by The Nature Conservancy globally including the talents of our global Senior Lead Scientist, Dr Eddie Game.

 We’re highly focused on conservation work that has the highest possible impact on a landscape or seascape scale.
-Take for example our shellfish reef restoration projects underway in Victoria, South Australia and Western Australia (unique to TNC in Australia), or our impact investment project in the Murray-Darling Basin balancing agriculture, finance and the environment – another Australian first.
+Take for example our shellfish reef restoration projects underway in Victoria, South Australia, Western Australia and Queensland (unique to TNC in Australia), or our impact investment project in the Murray-Darling Basin balancing agriculture, finance and the environment – another Australian first.
 You can learn more about the impacts we’re having across Australia here.

 We hope you’ll join us and support our work to address climate change, protect and conserve nature and sustain abundant clean water.